filecoin-project/specs/network-protocols.md

 type FailedParams RejectedParams
 type StagedParams RejectedParams

-type SealingParams struct {
+type ProofInfo struct {
+    sectorID uint64

+    ## Various commitments (can be empty depending on Deal State)
+    commD Bytes
+    commR Bytes
+    commRStar Bytes

+    ## A reference to the message that was sent to submit the sector containing this data to the chain.
+    commitmentMessage &Message

     ## The proof needed to convince the client that the miner has sealed the data into a sector.
     ## Note: the miner doesnt necessarily have to have committed the sector at this point
     ## they just need to have staged it into a sector, and be committed to putting it at
     ## that place in the sector.
     pieceInclusionProof PieceInclusionProof
 }

+type SealingParams struct {
+    proofInfo ProofInfo
+}

 type CompleteParams struct {
-	## A reference to the message that was sent to submit the sector containing this data to the chain.
-	sectorCommitMessage &Message
+    proofInfo ProofInfo
 }
 ```